 In relation to health, measures of deprivation are used for a variety of purposes, including: measuring and monitoring inequalities in health, access to healthcare and healthcare activity; and for standardising health and healthcare activity measures to enable more meaningful comparisons between organisations or geographical areas.

-There are clearly many links between deprivation and health inequalities.
+There are clearly many links between deprivation and health inequalities (see chart 1).
 The section on health inequalities summarises the Scottish Government’s approach to tackling health inequalities, which focuses on alleviating deprivation and its impact on health.
 The data pages of this section provide a selection of charts highlighting associations between health and deprivation, while the key data sources section describes useful sources of deprivation data.

 The SIMD is widely used across local and national government for directing resources, setting targets (Scotland Performs) and monitoring social and health inequalities (see for example Long-Term Monitoring of Health Inequalities: Headline Indicators).